 Focus on carer involvement

 Our Carer involvement strategy has been developed in conjunction with the National Lead Choice Support Consortium, Experts by Experience.
-Our Crisis bedrooms enable carers to visit their loved ones in the privacy of their bedroom whilst ensuring the privacy of other occupants.
 We wish to engage and work with carers at the earliest opportunity and involve them in the recovery and long term rehabilitation of our service users.

-We recognise the importance of ensuring that service user’s have a seamless transition back into the community after hospitalisation.
+We recognise the importance of ensuring that the individuals we support have a seamless transition back into the community after hospitalisation or residential care.

-The Transitional Worker’s role is to work with the service user from the point of admission up until discharge back home/supported living service in the community.
+The Transitional Worker’s role is to work with the individual from the point of referral up to their discharge back home or supported living service in the community.

 The Transitional Worker is PBSP trained and has an understanding of sensory considerations which will help aid better recovery and reduce the chance for relapse.

-Where possible, our transitional worker will meet with the service user prior to admission and begin the process of transitioning them into the service and also planning their next steps in preparing for discharge.
-The transitional worker will only engage with service users who have been pre-assessed as suitable for admission by the clinical team.
+Our transitional workers will meet with the individual prior to their community transfer and begin the process of transitioning them into the service.
+This process will also involve collaboratively planning their time once in the community with a key focus on maximising an individuals level of independence.
+The transitional worker will only engage with service users who have been pre-assessed as suitable for support.

-It is expected that admissions to the service may either come from the community and already be living independently or be stepping down from existing in-patient settings.
-The focus of the service is to ensure that every individual service user stays as connected as possible to the community or is supported to build links within the community.
-This ensures the promotion of independence and supports our ambition to reduce lengths of stay to the shortest amount of time possible.
+It is expected that referrals to the service may either come from the community and already be living independently or be stepping down from existing in-patient settings.
+The focus of our services is to ensure that every individual stays as connected as possible to the community or is supported to build links within the community.
+This ensures their continued promotion of independence.

-The service has engaged with an individual who has lived experience to support the service during set-up.
-We will continually involve local experts and current service users to co-produce staff training and inform our service delivery.
+The services have engaged with individuals who have lived experience and their invaluable input has been taken forward during the set-up of each service.
+We will continually involve local experts and current tenants to co-produce staff training and inform our service delivery.